raoulsullivan/holvi-test/optional_tasks.md

 ## Client & features:
 ### 3. Implement operations personnel access to the system.
 The system should allow operation personnel to find and view details of users, accounts and transactions, and to do corrections to the data.
+Added via Django admin with a pretty random set of features.
+You can search, edit, view etc...

 ### 4. Implement a change to the account balance API so that it's possible to query the balance of the account at end of given date.
 I did this at the API rather than model level, as 'balance at a specific date' seems to be a function of the API rather than the underlying business logic (unlike the validation!).
 Could move it to a method on account model.

 ## Authentication and audit:
 ### 1. Describe or implement authentication and authorisation solution for above APIs.
+I'd go for a token auth system.
+Customer logs in and creates a token via a web interface, customer then chooses a 3rd party service from a list and gives token to communicate with our API.
+3rd party service authenticates itself using the customers's token (and possible whitelisting...).
+This allows us to revoke tokens at the service level, or for the customer to revoke individual access.
+System could be extended to allow us/the customer to specify levels of access, etc...

 ### 2. Describe or implement an audit system for above APIs (a solution which allows one to see who did what in the system).

 ## Devops: